microsoft/service-fabric-yarp/docs/migrate-from-sf-reverse-proxy-to-sfyarp.md

    you can measure real traffic before switching.
 3. Shift traffic weight from the built-in reverse proxy pool to SFYarp per [§5.4](#54-cut-over-client-traffic-to-sfyarp).
-4. Once cut over is complete and stable, remove the built-in reverse proxy pool.
+4. Once cutover is complete and stable, remove the built-in reverse proxy pool.

 For **all other L7 configuration** — dedicated `/proxy-health` probe